 My research is focused on the field of Artificial Intelligence.
-Currently, I am very interested in: advanced machine learning over Big Data; ubiquitous computing and ambient intelligence; agent based social simulations; and, specially, the interaction among these fields to improve our quality life.
+Currently, I am very interested in: machine learning and deep learning; intelligent environments and ambient intelligence; agent-based social simulations and multi-agent systems; and, especially, the interaction among these fields to improve our quality of life.
 I take pleasure in using these technologies to solve interesting, complex, interdisciplinary, and difficult problems where the traditional computation techniques are not effective.

 - M.Phil.
 Degree in Information Technologies and Advanced Telematic.
 University of Murcia.
 2007.
 (Quality award, Ref: MCD2006-00419) Title of thesis: “A platform for data mining in imperfect environments”.